-20. Pharmacology.
+Pharmacology.
 Second term.
 Credit four hours.
 A study of the actions and uses of the various drugs and their preparation.
 A varied collection of the crude drugs and their official preparations is available.
-Two lectures or recitations each week.
-Second term, $M \ WF 9$, T 2.
-Professor MILKS and Assistant Professor STEPHENSON.
+Four lectures or recitations each week.
+Second term, M W F 9, T 2.
+Professor MILKS and Assistant Professor Stephenson.
 Prerequisite: Veterinary Physiology 11.

 21. Materia Medica and Pharmacy Laboratory.
 Second term.
 Credit two hours.
 The work in this course consists of the study of a selected group of inorganic drugs and of certain crude organic drugs and their official preparations, and in making pharmaceutical preparations such as syrups, emulsions, spirits, liniments, tinctures, fluid extracts, extracts, ointments, pills, etc. In this study the student is required to write concise notes on the physiologic action of the drugs examined and to make tests of their incompatibility.
 In addition to this, each student will have practical experience in writing and compounding prescriptions.
 The importance of a discriminating and accurate system for dispensing medicines is thoroughly emphasized.
 Five hours a week.
-M F 140-4.
-Professor MILKS and Assistant Professor STEPHENSON.
+MF 1:40-4.
+Professor MILKS and Assistant Professor Stephenson.
 Laboratory fee, \$10.

 22. Diseases of Small Animals.
 This course deals principally with canine and feline diseases.
-Two lectures or recitations throughout the second term of the third year.
-T Th 8.
+Two lectures or recitations throughout the first term of the third year.
+MW 9.
 Professor MILKS and Assistant Professor STEPHENSON.
 Prerequisites: General Surgery 30, and Physical Diagnosis 51.

 22a.
 Diseases of Small Animals.
-Fourth year, second term.
+Fourth year, first term.
 Credit two hours.
 T Th 9.
+Professor MILKS.

 23. Recitations in Materia Medica and Therapeutics.
 Third year, first term.
 Credit two hours.
-W F 8; T Th 9 for fourth year students (1934-35).
+Th F 9.
 Professor MILKS.
 Prerequisite: Pharmacology 20.

 24. Advanced Work.
 This course will consist principally of laboratory exercises on the physiological action of drugs on animals and will be supplemented by collateral reading and reports.
 Five or more hours a week.
-Professor MILKS.
+Professor Milks.